9 Spicy Graphic Design Trends For 2022 & How To Use Them 🌶

 If you look at the history of graphic design styles, you’ll notice a trend towards simplicity.
 The original styles tended to be busy and ornate, and the latest contemporary styles much sharper and cleaner.
 This evolution isn’t fixed, so we may see a return to the chaotic styles of Art Nouveau or psychedelic design, but for modern brands who want to display a particular image to their consumers, simpler appears to be better.

 This trend towards simplicity may be seen by tracing the changes of company’s logos throughout the years.
 You can see three examples above of recent logo changes, with the original logos using gradients, more colours, and curved or jagged shapes, and their modern replacements using fewer colours, cleaner fonts, and a sense of clarity.
+This is a practice of minimal graphic design, which has become one of the most common art styles for modern businesses.

 5. Natural shapes / fluid design